ZachMcM/zachmcm/README.md

 - Incoming freshmen at Purdue University studying Computer Science

 ## I'm currently working on 👨🏽‍💻
-- My Portfolio
+- A Music Rating App

+# Projects I've recently finished
-- A Attack on Titan API
+- An Attack on Titan API
-- A Riemann sum calculator
+- An AI Saas called worksheetai

 ## About me ⚡️
 I'm an incoming freshmen at Purdue University studying Computer Science originally from Las Vegas, NV!
 I love to play video games, listen to music, and play basketball 🏀!